heinekmadsen/esphome_components/README.md

 My creation of custom components fro ESP home.

 ### Recent updates
 18-03-2022 - WavinAhc9000v2 - Added a file for comfort temperature for channel 1.
 Only for testing.
 HAVENT TESTED MY SELF AS I DONT HAVE A THERMOSTAT WITH IR.
-Please report back if working or not
+Please report back if working or not.
-16-03-2022 - WavinAhc9000v2 - Inspired by Jopand's work on the nilan custom component I have created an updated version for Wavin Ahc 9000, utilizing the esphome modbus_controller and alot of esphome lambda (Thank you for not using standard modbus function Wavin!)
+16-03-2022 - WavinAhc9000v2 - Inspired by Jopand's work on the nilan custom component I have created an updated version for Wavin Ahc 9000, utilizing the esphome modbus_controller and alot of esphome lambda (Thank you for not using standard modbus function Wavin!).
-02-03-2022 - Genvexv2 - Inspired by Jopand's work on the nilan custom component I have created an updated version for Genvex, utilizing the esphome modbus_controller
+02-03-2022 - Genvexv2 - Inspired by Jopand's work on the nilan custom component I have created an updated version for Genvex, utilizing the esphome modbus_controller.

 ### Installation